tgrant7/arthropod-survival-estimation/README.md

 # arthropod-survival-estimation
 UPDATE FALL 2021: the .bug file has been updated with an improved, more accurate degree day model based on Asclepias syriaca development times instead of development times from Zalucki (1982).
 The new bug file is called MonarchModelSyriaca.bug.
 This file should be used instead of MonarchModel.bug (unless you are in Australia and your monarchs are feeding on Gomphocarpus fruticosus).
 A new R file is also provided (MonarchFieldDataAnalysiswithSyriacaModel.R), though you will notice it only has minor changes.

 The new model and testing on the new model will be described in a monarch butterfly review paper to be submitted soon.
 At this time I do not recommend using stage-specific survival probabilities from the Syriaca model as they appear to now be much less "identifiable."
 The overall cumulative survival probability is still solid, of course.
+Because development time on Asclepias syriaca is slower, survival probability estimates are now a bit higher.

 I am leaving the older code here because it can still be useful.